WenSimEHRP/WenSimEHRP/README.md

 Currently working on a set of railway system related typst packages.

-- [Paiagram](https://github.com/wensimehrp/paiagram) - typst package for drawing timetables and timetable diagrams.
+- [Paiagram](https://github.com/wensimehrp/paiagram) - ~~typst package for~~ application for drawing timetables and timetable diagrams.
-- [NexusRail](https://github.com/wensimehrp/nexusrail) - WIP typst package for drawing track configuration diagrams.

 ### Devtime breakdown